 GREGORY WASHINGTON is Professor of Mechanical and Aerospace Engineering and the Stacey Nicholas Dean of Engineering of the Henry Samueli School of Engineering at the University of California, Irvine.

 Washington has been involved in multidomain research for the last 20 years.
 His core area of interest lies in modeling and control of dynamic systems.
 During this time, he has been involved in the following applications: the design and control of mechanically actuated antennas, advanced control of machine tools, the design and control of hybrid electric vehicles, and structural position and vibration control with smart materials.
 He is internationally known for his research on ultra-lightweight structurally active antenna systems and other structures that involve the use of "smart materials."

 Washington is the author of more than 150 technical publications in journals, edited volumes, and conference proceedings.
 Washington received an NSF Career Award, the Ohio State University Harrison Award for Excellence in Engineering Education and Research, two best paper awards (one with his students), and numerous other awards.
-Washington has served on several advisory boards in industry, government and academia to include the Air Force Scientific Advisory Board and the National Science Foundation Engineering Advisory Committee.
+Washington has served on several advisory boards in industry, government and academia, including the Air Force Scientific Advisory Board.